ALikesToCode/CourseGPT-Pro-DSAI-Lab-Group-6/docs/FINAL_PROJECT_REPORT.md

 ### 3.2 Agent Orchestration (LangGraph)

-The core intelligence uses LangGraph for stateful agent coordination:
+The core intelligence uses LangGraph for stateful agent coordination (Figure 3.2) so that routing decisions, hand-offs, and error recovery are explicit in a state machine rather than hidden in code paths:

 ```
                    ┌──────────────┐